COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

-- `Start`: initialise the player and enemy object, wait until the combat cutscene finishes playing, then transition into `EnemyTurn` state.
+- `Start`: Initialise the player and enemy object, wait until the combat cutscene finishes playing, then transition into `EnemyTurn` state.

 ==== `ButtonManager` <ButtonManagerDetailed>